forwardemail/free-email-forwarding/README.md

 ## Send Mail As Using Gmail

-After you've followed the steps above in [How it works](#how-it-works) you can follow these steps in Gmail in order to "Send Mail As" using your custom domain.
+After you've followed the steps above in [How It Works](#how-it-works) you can follow these steps in Gmail in order to "Send Mail As" using your custom domain.

 1. Assuming you are using [Gmail's Two-Factor Authentication][gmail-2fa] (strongly recommended for security), visit <https://myaccount.google.com/apppasswords>.
 2. When prompted for `Select the app and device you want to generate the app password for`: